usf-cs272-spring2022/usf-cs272-spring2022.github.io/_projects/grading.md

   3. The "Check / Code Style" job, which checks for basic cleanup tasks (like removing `TODO` comments, extra `main` methods, and stack traces).

+The release must reflect the latest version of your code on the `main` branch.
+If you make changes to the code in your `main` branch, those changes must be re-verified by making a new release.

+### Signup

+Do not sign up for an appointment until you are ready; once you request an appointment, you should not make any changes to your code until after the code review.

+Once you are ready and have a release that passes the checks, use the "Request Code Review Appointment" issue template to request your appointment.
+This will trigger the GitHub Actions bot to do the following:

+  1. The bot will verify your release passes the checks.

+  1. The bot will verify there have been no modifications made to the `main` branch since the release was made.

+  1. The bot will create a branch and pull request that the instructor will use during the code review.

+  1. The bot will close your issue and respond with a link to the pull request it created.

+  1. The pull request will include instructions on how to sign up for an appointment.
+This includes a link that has been customized **for you** to signup.

+It is important you **do not misuse the appointment system** when signing up.
+This includes:

-If the release indicated by the issue title meets these requirements, the GitHub Actions bot will setup a pull request and give you instructions for how to sign up for an appointment.
-Keep in mind that you may only have up to 1 code review appointment with the instructor every 5 days.
+  - Do not sign up before you are eligible.
+You may have up to 1 code review appointment every 5 days.
+The instructions will include the *earliest* date you can signup.

+  - Do not sign up for more than one appointment at a time.
+You may only have 1 upcoming code review at a time; you cannot pre-reserve additional appointment times.

+  - Do not miss your appointment or arrive more than 5 minutes late.

+See the grading section below for possible consequences to misusing the appointment system.

 ### Grading

-You receive grades for your first two code review appointments, and for the final release of your project created after you pass code review.
+You receive grades for your first two code review appointments.
+You must have a pull request approved by the instructor (happens at the end of your appointment) to be eligible for those grades.
+You can request these grades using the following issue template:

+> **Request Project Review Grade**
+> Used to request a "Project Review" grade.
+{: style="background-color: white;" }

+Your grade for the first code review will be based on whether it is held by the deadline.
+If not, your grade will be deducted `5` points per `3` days your appointment is late, up to a maximum of `20` points.

+Your grade for the second code review will be based on whether it is held within 5 to 10 days of your first code review.
+If not, your grade will be deducted an additional `5` points.

 Additional code reviews after the first two are not graded or penalized.
-See the following sections for details.
+When you pass code review, you can request the final release grade using the following issue template:

+> **Request Project Final Release Grade**
+> Used to request a "Project Final Release" grade.
+{: style="background-color: white;" }

+Your grade for the final release will be based on whether it is held within 5 to 10 days of your passing code review.
+If not, your grade will be deducted an additional `5` points.

-Make sure to attend your appointment on-time.
-You will receive one warning if you arrive more than 5 minutes late or miss an appointment.
-After a warning, you may choose one of two penalties: lose **5** points per additional late or missed appointment or wait another **5** days for your next appointment.
+You will receive one warning if you misuse the appointment system.
+After a warning, you may choose one of two penalties per offense: (1) lose **5** points to your project grade, or (2) wait another **5** days for your next appointment.
 {: .notification .is-danger }

-## Request Project Review Grade
-{: .page-header }

-TL;DR You must attend your code review on-time.
-For the first code review, this is by the deadline listed on the course schedule.
-For the second code review, this is within 10 days of the first code review.

-### Eligibility

-Pending

-### Grading

-Pending

-## Request Project Final Release Grade
-{: .page-header }

-TL;DR You must pass code review and create a final release that passes all of the checks within 10 days of the last code review.

-### Eligibility

-Pending

-### Grading

-Pending